- CPT is a type of off-campus work permission for F1 international students who want to gain work experience in their fields of study.

 - CPT is only available while a student is still enrolled in a degree program.

 - Students are eligible to apply for an unlimited amount of CPT.
-However, if 12 months or more of full-time CPT is used, a student loses all of the Optional Practical training after graduation.
-Accrual of part-time CPT does not affect eligibility for OPT.
+However, if a full 12 months or more of full-time CPT is used, a student loses all of the Optional Practical Training after graduation.

 To obtain CPT, a student must:

-CPT may be authorized when an internship is a requirement of a degree program (i.e. all students in the program must complete an internship to obtain the degree).
+- CPT may be authorized when an internship is a requirement of a degree program (i.e. all students in the program must complete an internship to obtain the degree).

 - Enrollment in the course is usually after the employment but can be concurrent (the course can NOT be prior to the employment).
-Employment may take place in Fall, Spring or Summer.
+Employment may take place in Fall, Spring, or Summer.
 Authorization will be granted on a semester-only basis.

-CPT may be authorized if the work the student will be doing for the employment is a required part of the research for the dissertation or thesis.
+- CPT may be authorized if the work the student will be doing for the employment is a required part of the research for the dissertation or thesis.